Government shutdown 2018: What's open and what's closed?

 Who stays home and what's closed?

-The National Park Service said in a statement that the Statue of Liberty National Monument and Ellis Island are closed because of the shutdown.
+The Statue of Liberty National Monument and Ellis Island were briefly closed because of the shutdown, though the National Park Service said in a statement Sunday that they would reopen after reaching a funding agreement with New York State.

+Gov. Andrew Cuomo had championed the move, describing the statue as an important economic driver and "a symbol of New York and our values.
+And her message has never been as important as it is today," he said.

 The Defense Department also issued guidance saying military and civilian personnel will continue normal duty but would not be paid.
 Military death benefits will also not be dispersed.